ArchyScript/ArchyScript/README.md

  <p>   I am a Front End Developer with a focus on MEVN (Mongodb Express Vue Node) and MERN (Mongodb Express React Node) stack. </p>
  <p>   I love designing pages where I am able to create enjoyable, interactive interface and experience for everyone. </p>
  <p>   I am passionate about coding, open source, and the web space ❤️ </p>
- <p>  I would love to work with your team and help bring ideas to reality! </p>
+ <p>  I would love to work with your team and help bring ideas to reality. </p>
 <!--  <p> ⚡ Fun fact: I love music  </p> -->

 <div>